barrachri/rampante/README.rst

 🐎 Rampante
 ================================================
-A fancy and opinioneted nanoframework for microservices.
+A fancy and opinionated nanoframework for microservices.

 The name